Dadlo/twitter.widget.portlet/README.txt

 Introduction
 ============

-This product may contain traces of nuts.
+This is a Plone Product that enables the insertion of two kinds of Twitter Portlets